DynamoDS/DynamoPrimer/08_Dynamo-for-Revit/8-2_Selecting.md

 #### Revit Hierarchy
 ![UI](images/8-2/hierarchy.png)

 Remember the taxonomy from Biology?
 Kingdom, Phylum, Class, Order, Family, Genus, Species?
 Revit elements are categorized in a similar manner.
-On a basic level, the Revit hierarchy can be broken down into Categories, Families, Types, and Instances.
+On a basic level, the Revit hierarchy can be broken down into Categories, Families, Types*, and Instances.
 An instance is an individual model element (with a unique ID) while a category defines a generic group (like "walls" or "floors").
 With the Revit database organized in this manner, we can select one element and choose all similar elements based on a specified level in the hierarchy.

+**Note - Types in Revit are defined differently from types in programming.
+In Revit, a type refers to a branch of the hierarchy, rather than a "data type".*
 #### Database Navigation with Dynamo nodes
 The three images below breakdown the main categories for Revit element selection in Dynamo.
 These are great tools to use in combination, and we'll explore some of these in the following exercises.